2016 Karrada bombing: Casualties

 The Iraqi Ministry of Defence first stated that at least 167 had been killed and over 180 injured.
 Reports from the scene indicated that many of those killed were children.
 After initial reports, the death toll continued to rise as further corpses were recovered from the rubble and injured victims died of their injuries.

+Later, in 2021, in an interview with Iraqi News Channel Al-Mirbad, Juma Inad, Minister of Defence at the time of this bombing, claimed the true death toll to be 1,000.
+He also discredited claims that "only 200/250 were killed".

 Abdel Ghani Saadon, the general manager of Rusafa Health Directorate, issued a statement noting that the "hospitals of al-Kandi, al-Sadr and Sheikh Zayed received 138 wounded and 70 dead bodies of al-Karrada bombing".
 He noted that fifty bodies were burned beyond recognition, and that samples from them had been sent for DNA testing to determine their identities.

 Responsibility

-The Islamic State of Iraq and the Levant issued a statement claiming that it was responsible for the attack and that it had deliberately targeted Shia Muslims, further identifying the suicide bomber as Abu Maha al-Iraqi.
+The Islamic State issued a statement claiming that it was responsible for the attack and that it had deliberately targeted Shia Muslims, further identifying the suicide bomber as Abu Maha al-Iraqi.

-Jasim al-Bahadli, a former army officer and security analyst in Baghdad, stated that the attack was an ISIL attempt to "compensate for their humiliating defeat in Falluja".
+Jasim al-Bahadli, a former army officer and security analyst in Baghdad, stated that the attack was an IS attempt to "compensate for their humiliating defeat in Falluja".